Commentary: Hidilyn Diaz, national hero for pandemic-weary Philippines

 Local officials will give Diaz a hero’s welcome at her hometown.
 Plans are underway to build a concrete memorial in honour of the athlete and her historic achievement.

-But things weren’t so cosy between Diaz and Philipine officials.
-At a press briefing in 2019, then presidential spokesperson Salvador Panelo presented a matrix which identified people allegedly plotting to oust the administration of President Rodrigo Duterte.
+But things weren’t so cosy between Diaz and Philippine officials.
+At a press briefing in 2019, then-presidential spokesperson Salvador Panelo presented a matrix that identified people allegedly plotting to oust the administration of President Rodrigo Duterte.

 Diaz was among those listed because her social media account was followed by a user who was critical of Duterte’s war on drugs.